What was fashion doing at COP26? - ExBulletin

 What was fashion doing at COP26?

-The first time that fashion came close to an official United Nations climate conference like the one just held in Glasgow, was in 2009.
-It was COP15 (COP stands for conference of the parties), and it was held in Copenhagen.
+The first time that fashion came close to an official United Nations climate conference like the one just held in Glasgow, Scotland, was in 2009.
+It was COP15 (COP stands for conference of parties), and it was held in Copenhagen.
 I write near a COP because at the time fashion was not considered central in the climate conversation.
-It was not, in a way, serious quite.
+It was not, in a way, seriousquite.

 In fact, fashion was so marginalized that to talk about its role in creating and fighting climate change, it had to hold its own conference.
-And so the Copenhagen Fashion Summit, which emphasizes sustainability, was born.
+This is how the Copenhagen Fashion Summit, focused on sustainability, was born.

 It took over a decade, but things have changed.
-Much has been said this year that the bigwigs of finance are finally coming to the COP table, but this is the first year that fashion has had a significant and prolonged presence.
-As Stella mccartney, who created a special fashion future materials exhibition at the Kelvingrove Art Gallery said that after nearly two decades of pushing fashion to recognize its effect on the environment, it was no longer a COP virgin.
+There has been a lot of talk this year that the bigwigs of finance are finally coming to the COP table, but this is the first year that fashion has had a significant and prolonged presence.
+As Stella McCartney, who created a special exhibition on Future of Fashion materials at the Kelvingrove Art Gallery, said, after nearly two decades of pushing fashion to recognize its effect on the environment, it was no longer a virgin.
+COP.

 Here’s what else stuck with me from COP26.